Field Hockey - Fall 2023

 Team rosters are limited to twelve (14) players per team unless a team's coach requests more players for his or her team.

-Players will be notified of their team assignment via phone from the head coach.
+Players will be notified of their team assignment via email or phone from the head coach.
 Players who have not heard from a coach should email firstname.lastname@example.org.

 Participants are assigned to school teams based on their public school attendance areas.
 Consult Youth Player Placement for detailed information.